 Today, most of the companies, including start-ups, offer ESOP to their employees by deducting a small amount of their salaries.
 If the company gets listed or is already listed, then employees can exercise their right to buy the shares of these companies.
 It become beneficial if the value of the company’s stocks goes higher.

-Relevant Legislations on Employee Stock Option Plan
+What Are Relevant Legislations on Employee Stock Option Plan?

 Relevant legislations that apply to Employee Stock Option Plan (ESOP) are: